 - b.
 OPPOSES the illegitimacy bonus, a state bonus for reductions in out-of-wedlock births or abortion. - c.
 OPPOSES the use of welfare assistance to encourage marriage or limit child-bearing decisions, as is explicitly stated in the The Personal Responsibility and Work Opportunity Reconciliation Act. - d.
 SUPPORTS the idea that marital status and reproductive choice are personal matters that should not be linked to or encouraged by welfare assistance.
-(2001)

-7. In regard to data collection and program development:
+(2001) - 7.
+In regard to data collection and program development: - a.

-- a.
 AMSA SUPPORTS the creation of a national clearinghouse to act as a resource for successful and unsuccessful federal, state and local public and private assistance programs, and to act as a source for data collection regarding such programs.
 (1995) - b.
 AMSA encourages the further development of research on public assistance programs including, but not limited to, issues on why individuals are unable to maintain work, effects of various types of housing programs and the underlying reasons why teens become parents.
-(1995)

-8. In regard to case managers:
+(1995) - 8.
+In regard to case managers: - a.

-a.
 AMSA encourages the streamlining of paperwork and documentation performed by case managers, supports ensuring that case loads are manageable for case workers, and supports incentives to case managers for the progression of their clients to self-sufficiency.
 Furthermore, AMSA encourages the increased direct interaction between the case worker and recipient.
-(1995)

-9. In regard to immigrants:
+(1995) - 9.
+In regard to immigrants: - a.

-- a.
 RECOGNIZES that the legal immigrant population is not the source of the failures of the U.S. Welfare System.
 (1995) - b.
 URGES the U.S. government to restore welfare assistance and Medicaid to legal immigrants. - c.
 Strongly OPPOSES any attempt at welfare reform that disproportionately penalizes legal immigrants.
 (2001) - 10.
 AMSA strongly opposes any attempt at welfare reform that penalizes legal immigrants in an effort to finance the reform.
-(1995)

-11. In regard to income:
+(1995) - 11.
+In regard to income: - a.

-- a.
 AMSA supports raising the minimum wage for working individuals so that if working full time for a full year their income would be at least 100% of the federal poverty level, as defined for a three-person family, single head of household.
-(1995) - AMSA recognizes that current wage and income levels for employment can deter an individual from maintaining a job, and encourages a graded expansion of the Earned Income Credit benefit to act as an incentive for individuals to transition to the workforce.
-(1995)

-12. In regard to work, job availability and job training:
+(1995) - b.
+AMSA recognizes that current wage and income levels for employment can deter an individual from maintaining a job, and encourages a graded expansion of the Earned Income Credit benefit to act as an incentive for individuals to transition to the workforce.
+(1995) - 12.
+In regard to work, job availability and job training: - a.

-- a.
 AMSA supports job training and education for all individuals and families at high risk for requiring some form of public assistance.
 (1995) - b.
 AMSA supports the expansion of the Temporary Assistance to Needy Families (TANF) (2005) program and further believes the program should continue or expand the provision of support services such as child care, transportation, food, housing and health care.
 These services should be continued on a graded scale, decreasing as an individual gains stability while transitioning to the work force.
+(1995) - c.
+AMSA believes that states should be required to provide life skills training, for those transitioning to the workforce, such as: budgeting, time and stress management and how to prepare for future job retraining possibilities.
 (1995)